 Many of the same non-discriminatory or harassment federal laws apply to the California Fair Employment Housing Act.
 The FEHA provides protection from discrimination, retaliation, and harassment under a protected category.
 Below are the most common protected categories that employers can’t discriminate against:

 - National origin

 - Gender identity or gender expression

 Experienced California Employment Law Attorneys

 If you are experiencing harassment, discrimination, or retaliation in the workplace, you have state and federal laws that protect you.
-With the help of our team at Hennig Ruiz & Singh, PC, you can seek compensation for your employer’s wrongful conduct.
+With the help of our team at Hennig Kramer Ruiz & Singh, LLP, you can seek compensation for your employer’s wrongful conduct.
 Our California employment law attorneys can pursue an effective and personalized strategy for your best possible outcome.
 Let our team guide you through the process from beginning to end.